- About Us

 During the following years, the Association adopted a Master Development Plan designed to give expression to the principles on which the College was to be founded.
 Many new members joined the Association, and in January 1978, the Association membership voted overwhelmingly to proceed with the opening of the College in September 1979.
 On November 16, 1979, the Alberta Legislature approved The King's College Act which granted a charter to The King's College.

-In the summer of 1993, the College moved into its first permanent campus.
+In the summer of 1993, the University moved into its first permanent campus.
 In November of that year, the Alberta legislature approved the bill changing the College's name to The King's University College.